Exclusiveideas/Video-Chat-server/README.md

 #NOTE
  This is the server side
- check https://github.com/Exclusiveideas/Video-Chat-client for the server side
+ check https://github.com/Exclusiveideas/Video-Chat-client for the client side